Bent Pyramid: Overview

-The reason why Sneferu abandoned the Meidum Pyramid and its Step Pyramid may have been a change in ideology.
-The royal tomb was no longer considered as a staircase to the stars; instead, it was served as a symbol of the solar cult and of the primeval mound from which all life sprang.
-It is also unique among the approximately one hundred and eighteen pyramids to be found in Egypt, in that its original polished limestone outer casing remains largely intact.
+The Bent Pyramid was the second pyramid project by king Sneferu who constructed three pyramids in his long reign, all of them of changed shape and the result of lessons learnt from the previous building in the continuous search for the perfect symbol and tomb which only his son Cheops was determined to achieve.
+The three buildings reflect an experimental stadium of the pyramid program that made its eventual climax possible.
+Whether the building decisions coincide with changes in religious concepts is hypothetical.
+For example, the shift from the step pyramid to the slant pyramid can be interpreted as the royal tomb was no longer considered as a staircase to the stars; instead, it was served as a symbol of the solar cult and of the primeval mound from which all life sprang.
+It is also unique among the approximately 118 pyramids to be found in Egypt, in that its original polished limestone outer casing remains largely intact.
+The fact this is the steepest of the classical pyramids made stone robbery too dangerous.
 British structural engineer Peter James attributes this to larger clearances between the parts of the casing than used in later pyramids; these imperfections would work as expansion joints and prevent the successive destruction of the outer casing by thermal expansion.

 The ancient formal name of the Bent Pyramid is generally translated as (The)-Southern-Shining-Pyramid, or Sneferu-(is)-Shining-in-the-South.
 In July 2019, Egypt decided to open the Bent Pyramid for tourism for the first time since 1965.
 Tourists are able to reach two 4,600-year-old chambers through a 79 m narrow tunnel built from the northern entrance of the pyramid.
 The 18 m "side pyramid", which is assumed to have been built for Sneferu's wife Hetepheres will also be accessible.
 It is the first time this adjacent pyramid has been opened to the public since its excavation in 1956.

 Construction phases

 The Pyramid underwent three construction phases.
 In the first construction phase, a steep pyramid with a base length of 157 meters and an inclination angle of approximately 58° (possibly even 60°) was planned.
 If the pyramid had been completed in this form, it would have reached a height of around 125 meters, but given the knowledge of ancient techniques and the comparison with completed pyramids, such a steep pyramid was probably not a realistic option and did not exceed only few stone layers.
+If it was clear to the builders that this was unrealistic, the bent shape was intended from the beginning.
 Due to the good overall degree of preservation of the pyramid, this phase can only be proven indirectly through offset points around 12.70 m from the entrance in the lower descending corridor and at around 11.60 meters in the upper descending corridor.